SIMPLE-AstroDB/SIMPLE-db/README.md

         ```
         db.inventory('2MASS J01415823-4633574', pretty_print=True)
         ```
-5. The database can also be modified using helper scripts found in `simple/utils` and in the `astrodb_utils` package.
-Previously used scripts to modify and/or update the database are stored in the `scripts/` directory.
+5. The database can also be modified using helper scripts found in [`simple/utils`](simple/utils) and in the `astrodb_utils` package.
+Previously used scripts to modify and/or update the database are stored in the [`scripts/`](scripts) directory and can be used for inspiration.

 ## Contributor Instructions
 If you've made changes to the SIMPLE Archive that you would like to contribute to the public verion, here's how to make a contribution.